vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Note: to eliminate all terrain penalties see ROUGH_TERRAIN_DISCOUNT bonus

-- subtype: type of terrain
+- subtype: type of terrain, eg `terrain.sand`

 ### TERRAIN_NATIVE

-Affected units will view any terrain as native
+Affected units will view any terrain as native.
+This means army containing these creature will have no movement penalty, and will be able to see Mines and Quick Sand in battle.

 ### PRIMARY_SKILL